being-invincible/KestraDemo/README.md

 https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml
 ```

 Run **docker compose up** to start your project.
 Head to 'localhost:8080'.
+Follow this code to understand more about it and use it in your custom workflows.

 ## Build your first ETL in Kestra:
 I am gonna load the NY Taxi dataset which is split into years and months into a stagging table to combine them all and then load it into a Postgres DB for further conduct analysis.